 How many hours make up a “credit”?
 Irrelevant to an unschooler, but a hand-wringing metric for a more traditional school-at-home family.

 Should you plan out perfectly integrated curriculum choices for the next 12 years, or should you throw caution to the wind and see what life brings?

 Are any of these ideas and concerns “wrong,” not especially.
 They’re more indicative of the parents’ personalities and goals for homeschooling than they are about what is “best.”

 That’s okay, but as homeschoolers, we should be honest about the reasons we chose our method, and not eat our own with criticism and dismissal.

 It’s human nature to want to find our “people,” the ones that hold our same opinions and agree with our choices.
 Therefore, we look for that affirmation even within the narrow population of people that homeschool.

 I think that’s why the ubiquitous question, “what curriculum do you use,” exists.
 It’s a little peek into their homeschool philosophy without getting too personal and seeming impolite.

 Think about that for a moment.
-No matter your homeschooling method, you’ve both made the very active decision to not send your children to institutional school.
+No matter the homeschooling styles you chose, you’ve both made the very active decision not to send your children to institutional school.

 Surely, that is more important than your history cycle.